jmetev1/practice/html5/README.md

 	}
 	```

-	The server only accepts the price as a decimal value.
-Don't send formatted values to the server.
+	The server will accept decimal values or US currency formatted values (e.g. _$500_).

 4. Add validation to the form to require the item name to not be empty and the price to be greater than zero.
 The price field should be liberal in what it accepts (e.g. _5000_, _$5000_, _5000.00_, _5,000.00_, & _$5,000.00_ should all be valid values).